aliyun/darabonba-cli/README.md

     build      build ast file for dara file format     format the dara source file
     config     view or update configuration

+working with Darabonba Repository(as maintainer)
+    login        login to repository
+    info         get the info of a dara scope or a dara pakcage pack         pack the project as a *.tgz file publish      publish the dara package to repository unpublish    unpublish the publish module
+    install      install the dependencies from repository
+    clean        clean the libraries folder
+    score        get darabonba package score

 help commands
     help       print the help information